 According to the Dimension Data 2016 Global Contact Centre Benchmarking Report, digital interactions now account for 42% of all interactions in the contact centre, and this continues to grow.

-Today’s customers expect a multi-channel customer service experience, and brands must ensure they can deliver a fast, effective customer experience across all channels.
-Contact centres must be ready to manage social media interactions, analyse social ROI and measure productivity, just as they would for more traditional channels.
+Today’s customers expect multi-channel customer service on social media, and brands must ensure they can deliver a fast, effective customer experience across all channels.
+Contact centres must be ready to manage social media interactions, analyse social ROI and maximise team productivity, just as they would for more traditional channels.

 It can feel complicated but it doesn't need to be...